 Don’t Expect Fireworks

 When you're on the cusp of a major change or a period of transition, it can be deeply unnerving, if not outright terrifying.
 Other times, it can feel like trudging through sludge, as though you’re making no progress no matter how hard you try.
 Or like in my case, it can feel like nothing at all.
 Just another day.
 A profound stillness before something irrevocably shifts in your life.
-That’s where I feel like I am right now.

-And now, after having reached a major milestone—publishing and promoting my website and receiving overwhelmingly positive feedback on my work, something I wouldn’t have believed only a few months ago—I only feel the stillness.
-Not empty stillness.
-Something resembling peace.
+And now, after reaching a major milestone—publishing and promoting my website and receiving overwhelmingly positive feedback on my work, something I wouldn’t have believed only a few months ago—I only feel the stillness.

 So unaccustomed to this strange new sensation—usually preferring to thrash around in unbridled chaos—this feeling of complete stillness would normally disturb me.
 But it doesn’t.
 It’s just…underwhelming.